-A process of building a relationship to gain the trust of a child and to make them think that sex with the perpetrator is normal or that they have no choice.
+Grooming - is a process of building a relationship to gain the trust of a Child and manipulate them into thinking that sex with the perpetrator is normal or that the Child has no choice.
 It is often very carefully planned, and it can take place over a period of time.

-Part of the grooming process will be the use of physical contact initiated and justified by the perpetrator as being normal.
+Part of the grooming process will be the use of physical contact initiated and justified by the perpetrator.
 It may be part of a coaching activity, playful contact outside normal training e.g. tickling and wrestling or expressions of affection.

-This physical contact will often cross professional boundaries and examples may include lingering or repeated embraces of a child, asking a child to sit in the lap of an adult, "Cuddling" or maintaining unnecessary or prolonged physical contact during any aspect of training, travel or overnight stay.
+This physical contact will often cross professional boundaries and examples may include lingering or repeated embraces of a Child, asking a Child to sit in the lap of an Adult, "Cuddling" or maintaining unnecessary or prolonged physical contact during any aspect of training, travel or overnight stays.

-Technology and contact via the Internet may also be used to facilitate the process of grooming for offline or online sexual abuse of children and can be perpetrated by adult males, females or other children (now referred to as "Child on Child" abuse).
+Technology and contact via the Internet may also be used to facilitate the process of grooming for offline or online sexual abuse of Children and can be perpetrated by Adult males or females or other Children (now referred to as "Child on Child" abuse).

-Perpetrators will often gain employment or volunteer in organisations and activities working with children for example as sports coaches, officials or administrators, medical practitioners, teachers or mentors, with the intent of building personal relationships to abuse the children to whom the role gives them access.
+Perpetrators of Child sexual abuse will often gain employment or volunteer in organisations and activities working with Children for example as sports coaches, officials or administrators, medical practitioners, teachers or mentors, with the intent of building personal relationships to abuse the Children to whom the role gives them access.